 - 1/2 teaspoon Aleppo pepper flakes optional

-- In a skillet, toast the pine nuts over moderate heat until golden, 2 minutes; transfer to a plate and let cool.
-Lightly crush the nuts.
+- In a dry skillet, toast the pine nuts over moderate heat until golden, 2 minutes; transfer to a plate lightly crush the nuts.

 - In a medium saucepan, heat 1 teaspoon of the olive oil.
 Add the shallots and cook over moderate heat, stirring, until browned, 4 minutes.
 Add the wine and thyme; boil until reduced to 1/4 cup, 15 minutes.
 Add the stock and boil until reduced to 1/4 cup, 9 minutes longer.
 Add the cream, bring to a boil and remove from the heat.

-- Strain the wine sauce into a clean saucepan.
-Whisk in the butter, 4 pieces at a time, until the sauce is thickened and smooth; set the pan over low heat as necessary to help melt the butter.
+- Whisk in the butter, 4 pieces at a time, until the sauce is thickened and smooth; set the pan over low heat as necessary to help melt the butter.
 Stir in the chives and season with salt and pepper.
-Remove from the heat.

 - In a medium bowl, toss the spinach with the lemon juice and the remaining olive oil; season with salt and pepper.

-- In the skillet, heat the vegetable oil.
-Season the scallops with salt and pepper, add to the skillet and cook over high heat, turning once, until browned but barely cooked through, 2 minutes per side.
-Transfer the scallops and spinach to plates.
+- Heat a skillet over medium high heat.
+Add the vegetable oil.
+Season the scallops with salt and pepper and cook over high heat, turning once, until browned but barely cooked through, about 2 minutes per side.
+Place a helping of spinach on a plate and top with cooked scallops.
 Garnish with the pine nuts and pepper flakes.
-Gently reheat the sauce, spoon on top and serve.
+Spoon the sauce on top and serve.

 Seared Scallops with Pinot Gris Butter Sauce…It’s What’s for Dinner